The boring bit

 Maintaining this interest in education, I have been employed at the University of the West of England as a Visiting Lecturer in the Faculty of Engineering, teaching various aspects of IT including 'C' Programming.
 I later became a lecturer at the City of Bristol College in the Faculty of Computing and Information Technology.
 At the college I taught a range of subjects from Systems Analysis and Design, OOP, Robotics to various management based modules in Quality and Project Management.
 I have completed and achieved an OU course in Robotics and an on-line course in PRINCE 2 project management.

-Unfortunately in January 2010 I was made redundant from the City of Bristol College, hence the new look and limited web site which I also use to test out ideas for others sites and run as a hobby platform.
+Unfortunately in January 2010 I was made redundant from the City of Bristol College, hence the new look and limited content web site which I also use to test out ideas for others sites and run as a hobby platform.

-Retirement also leaves me free to do what I want to do and as a result I have re-kindled my interest in photography - feel free to browse the pages and if you have any comments I would love to hear them, just use my contact page.
+Retirement leaves me free to do what I want to do and as a result I have re-kindled my interest in photography - feel free to browse the pages and if you have any comments I would love to hear them, just use my contact page.